shayne8019/PrivacyPolicy/README.md

 **What Information Do We Collect?**

-EvseTimer does not collect any personal information or connect to the internet.
+This app does not collect any personal information or connect to the internet.

 **Contact**